j-polden/opendetection/README.md

 **Authored by Joseph Polden.**

-Opendetection is a great library, however installation is not so straight forward due to the required configuration of it's dependencies.
+Opendetection is a great library, however installation is not so straight forward.
 What follows is a short summary of the steps taken to install the opendection package on my laptop:
 - Dell Precision 5520
 - Ubuntu 16.04
 - Nvidia Quadro M1200 Graphics card